CamilleGodi/M2BIMS_Enrich_Analysis_Rshiny/README.md

 3/ (Optional) Explore your data through the 'Whole data inspection' tab.

-4/ Perform desired analysis through the appropriate tab.
+4/ Perform desired analysis (ORA or GSEA) through the appropriate tab.

-Note : any plot can be downloaded by doing right-click > 'save image as'.
+**Note :** any plot can be downloaded by doing right-click > 'save image as'.

 ------------------------------------------------------------------------